reactiveui/website/input/docs/handbook/when-any/index.md

 - This logic can be composed and expressed declaratively, using the power of Rx operators
 - Concepts like time and asynchronicity become easier to reason about, due to their first-class treatment in an Observable context.

 ReactiveUI provides several variants of `WhenAny` to help you work with properties as an observable stream.

+# What is WhenAny

+`WhenAny` is a set of extension methods that allow you to get notifications when property on objects change.

+`WhenAny` supports multiple property types including `INotifyPropertyChanged`, `DependencyProperty` and `BindableProperty`.

+It will check the property for support for each of those property types, and when you `Subscribe()` it will subscribe to the events offered by the applicable property notification mechanism.

+`WhenAny` by default is just a wrapper around these property notification events, and won't store any values before a `Subscribe`.
+You can use techniques such as `Publish`, `Replay()` to get it to store these values.
+This is useful in the case you are using `ObservableAsPropertyChanged`.

 # Basic syntax